Consider data centre colocation as part of your schools’ ICT strategy

 It is an ideal time for schools to consider how they operate and what equipment and connectivity they need to do so, and it might also be the right time to bring data centre colocation into the mix.

 Advantages of colocation

-The advantage of using a data centre to house the schools’ infrastructure, rather than multiple comms rooms, is the ease of servicing the combined servers.
+The advantage of using a data centre as part of the schools’ ICT strategy, rather than housing equipment in multiple comms rooms, is the ease of servicing the combined servers.
 There will be an immediate reduction in staff time, as the time to commute between school buildings is reduced and access is readily available to the colocated equipment when there is a problem.
 The infrastructure can be standardised and used across all schools, with centrally managed security policies.
 Even if individual schools have different requirements, virtualised servers can provide the platform across which these separate needs are met, reducing the amount of equipment required and the support time needed.

 Data centre environment

 If an appropriately certified data centre is used – such as those in which Beaming offers rack space – the servers are housed in the best possible environment for both security and power.
 The security in place at our data centres meets any data protection obligations, and there is no need to maintain comms rooms at different schools.
 This reduces the maintenance costs associated with air conditioning and of course power bills are also reduced.
 The reliability of equipment is improved and security is maintained 24 hours a day, including across those summer holidays which always are a concern when it comes to theft.
 This should also help when schools come to purchasing insurance.